FriendsOfFlarum/nightmode/README.md

 ### Integrating with `fof/nightmode` from another extension

-Each time the mode is switched from `day` to `night`, a `fofnightmodechange` event is dispatched.
-An extension can then listen to this event like so to react to this change:
+Each time the mode is switched from `day` to `night` (and vice versa), a `fofnightmodechange` event is dispatched.
+An extension can then listen to this event to react to this change, like so:

 ```js
 if (flarum.extensions['fof-nightmode']) {